-- Cycle/Walk the Sea Point promenade and have an ice cream at the stalls close to swimming pool
+- Cycle/Walk the Sea Point promenade and have an ice cream at the stalls close to the swimming pool

 Wandering along Sea Point’s wide, paved and grassy promenade next to the ocean is a pleasure shared by Capetonians from all walks of life – it’s a great place to observe the city’s multiculturalism.

-There are children’s playgrounds, a well-maintained outdoor gym, and several public art works that are worth taking the time to see.
+There are children’s playgrounds, a well-maintained outdoor gym, and several public artworks that are worth taking the time to see.

-- Have sunset picnic on Clifton Beach
+- Have a sunset picnic on Clifton Beach

 On balmy summer evenings locals love to round off the day with a sunset picnic on a Clifton beach.
 Head down there in the late afternoon and you’ll find a festive atmosphere with blankets spread out on the sand, baskets stuffed with deli-bought goodies and candles ready to burn late into the night.